b97390022/auto-booker/README.md

 ```

 ### with arguments
-modify docker-compose.yml to adding more worker as you needed.
+modify docker-compose.yml to adding more workers as you needed.
 #### example
 ```yaml
 services: